Guide For A Carer Key Points

-Some of your clients may need assistance with mobility aids, in which case you should be prepared to do so.
-Buying a stairlift is a smart move for those who need a little more help getting about.
-If your consumer needs help safely climbing and descending stairs, they may buy this product from you.
-If your client cannot afford a stairlift, they may be eligible for a grant for it.
+Some of your clients may need assistance with mobility aids, so you should be prepared to do so.
+Buying a stairlift is a smart move for those who need more help getting about.
+If your consumer needs help safely climbing and descending stairs, they may purchase this product from you.
+If your client cannot afford a stairlift, they may be eligible for a grant.
 Prices of stairlifts vary, but they are a great thing to give people freedom in their homes again.

-Supply Meals For Patients If They Request It.
+Supply Meals For Patients If They Request Them.

 This treatment is tailored to each patient’s needs and tastes rather than a set menu for everyone.
 As you converse with a patient, check in to see whether they are happy with their decisions.
 Do all you can to put them at ease if at all possible.